mikepenelopescafe/penelopes-venue/src/content/pages/venue-types/spanish-style-wedding-venue-colorado.md

 ## FAQs: Spanish Style Weddings in Colorado

 See FAQs above — we cover more in person with custom quotes and tours.

+## FAQs: Spanish Style in Colorado

+**Is the Spanish style authentic or themed?**
+Authentic architecture from the 1920s with genuine materials and details.

+**How many guests fit best?**
+Ideal for 50–100 guests with intimate flow and built‑in ambiance.

+**Do you offer catering and bar?**
+Yes.
+Latin‑inspired menus are $18–33/guest.
+Open Bar (2 hrs) from $18–28; Cash Bar available with $300 minimum via sales.

+**How is pricing structured?**
+Day‑based venue pricing with 4‑ and 8‑hour options.
+Off‑peak and holidays may adjust totals.

 *Experience authentic Spanish style without leaving Colorado.
 Tour Penelope's today.*